TrackRunny/LinuxBoi/README.md

 <!-- KEY INFORMATION HEADER -->
 ## ➤ Important Information

-  * Official GitHub repo for LinuxBoi.
+  * Official GitHub repository for LinuxBoi.
   * Multi-use Discord bot that is being actively developed.
   * Main purpose is to teach / help people about Linux on Discord.
   * 1 - 3 Commits each week.